Thanksgiving Day is the day of giving thanks it is the most celebrated festival of America and Canada; that celebrates the harvest.

 Thanksgiving Day vs Turkey Day

-It was only on October 3, 1863, when Abraham Lincoln declared Thanksgiving a national holiday upon the request of a writer Sarah Josepha Hale who is famous for her poem Mary had a little lamb; she wrote letters to President Abraham Lincoln for years to make it a national Holiday.
+It was only on October 3, 1863, when Abraham Lincoln declared Thanksgiving a national holiday upon the request of a writer Sarah Josepha Hale, famous for her poem Mary Had a little lamb; she wrote letters to President Abraham Lincoln for years to make it a national Holiday.

-Turkey is a native to North America which is chosen to be served at the early Thanksgiving, and they were big, big enough to feed and enjoy with the family, which compel people to call Thanksgiving as Turkey Day.
+Turkey is a native to North America and is chosen to be served at the early Thanksgiving, and they were big, big enough to feed and enjoy with the family, which compelled people to call Thanksgiving as Turkey Day.

 Also, there was no turkey at the first Thanksgiving table.
-However, when Sarah Josepha Hale ran a campaign to make Thanksgiving as the National Holiday she also shared a recipe of stuffed turkey, pumpkin pie, cranberry sauce which later became the main food items of Thanksgiving Day.
+However, when Sarah Josepha Hale ran a campaign to make Thanksgiving as the National Holiday, she also shared a recipe for stuffed turkey, pumpkin pie, and cranberry sauce which later became the main food items of Thanksgiving Day.

 Comparison Table